Dallas Brain Injury Lawyers

 Closed Head Injury Claims in Dallas

 One of the most common sources of TBIs after an accident are closed head injuries.
 These injuries occur when the skull and the dura mater (the membrane that protects the brain and spinal cord) remain intact.
-Because they have no significant physical manifestations, closed head injuries might go unnoticed until complications from on emerge late on.
+Because they have no significant physical manifestations, closed head injuries might go unnoticed until complications emerge later on.
 Closed head injuries are often caused by the force the body is subjected to during falls, car accidents, or being close to an explosion.

 Examples of closed head injuries include: